spitmaster/FakeShanbay/README.md

 I don't want miss this chance.
 It would be a great oppertunity for me that I can study and learn with you.
 If you choice me I won't let you down, I'll do my best on the work to develop better apps.

-My specialty and language ability may not sufficient to your recruitment, but my learning ability is surpass most people.
+My specialty and language ability may not sufficient to your recruitment, but my learning ability surpass most people.

 Choice me! you won't regret it.